 Books like “Independence on a 5-acre Farm” made it seem like it was no big deal to go back to the land.
 Mother Earth News had articles such as “Raise Worms for Fun and Profit” that misled people into thinking they’d earn enough money on the farm to pay for necessities.

 Eliot Coleman told people that they didn’t need health insurance, and since everyone was young, healthy, and insurance companies were evil, they were glad to opt out.

 Agnew devotes a chapter to how wrong Coleman was – just because you’re young doesn’t mean there won’t be a need for emergency care, especially on a farm doing heavy manual labor, where the odds are many times higher than an office job that an accident will occur.

 Health care was often poor in the country – there weren’t enough doctors per capita

 Those who thought they could doctor themselves with herbs were sometimes dead wrong.
 Comfrey, which was supposed to cure just about everything, turns out to have liver damaging and carcinogenic effects.
 An alternative doctor prescribed Chinese herb cocktails that led to total kidney destruction in 100 women.
 Natural is not always better.

 Thoreau made it sound easy to build a cabin and live in the wilderness.
-But the truth is, he was two miles from town, where he went nearly every day and visited friends, family, and where he dined out often.
+But the truth is, he was very lose to town, just two miles, and went there just about every day to visit friends and dine with them.

 Commune failures.
 Meanwhile, people on communes were returning as well.
 Agnew lists these reasons for commune failures: lack of clear goals and structures, aggravations of shared space, irritating personal habits, and not liking each other once acquainted.
 Factions developed over all sorts of things – religion, politics, etc.